One of several papers on leadership

 Each leadership approach, like transformational leader, transactional leader and the like, calls for different leader behaviour.
 And the ability to exhibit that behaviour is conditioned by personal characteristics.

 A person’s individual characteristics are part hereditary and part experiential.
-Research suggests that 30% of leadership competence is hereditary.
-So those who say that leaders are bred are in part right.
+Research suggests that 30% of useful leadership characteristics are hereditary.
+So those who say that leaders are bred are partly right.

-So if a person has the right personality and other innate personal characteristics and if they have continued to build their characteristics through their formative years, they are potentially in a position to be taught leadership.
+So if a person has the right personality and other innate personal characteristics and if they have continued to build their characteristics through their formative years, they are potentially in a position to learn leadership.

-Leader development involves teaching leader-follower exchange, goal setting theory, how to provide direction and support and behaviour reinforcing.
-It also involves communicating vision and inspirational messages and building moral values and giving intellectual stimulation in followers.
+Leader development involves teaching leader-follower exchange, goal setting theory, how to provide direction and support, and behaviour reinforcing.
+It also involves communicating vision and inspirational messages, building moral values, and giving intellectual stimulation in followers.

-So leaders must have the right personal characteristics (part hereditary and part from early life experience) to succeed.
-And they must learn the skills of leadership in line with the leadership approaches that they might choose.
+So leaders must have the right personal characteristics (which are part hereditary and part from early life experience) to succeed.
+And then they must learn the skills of leadership in line with the leadership approaches that they might choose.

 You can read more about what makes a good leader in our book - Because Your People Matter.